2lian/Motion-Stack/Documentation/installation.md

 ## OS: Ubuntu 22.04

 It does not work on Windows, do not try.
-You can manage through WSL2 (Windows Subsystem for Linux), but if you don't know what you are doing and are new to linux a virtual machine (= emulation of Linux) will be harder than a linux dual boot. (and it requires a better PC, and more ram, and lots of things are broken)
+You can manage through WSL2 (Windows Subsystem for Linux), but if you don't know what you are doing and are new to linux, a virtual machine (= emulation of Linux) will be harder than a linux dual boot. (and it requires a better PC, and more ram, and lots of things are broken)

 ## ROS2 humble